zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Of course, the individual electric charges may be located at different points, have different charges and velocities - the density is just a convenient mathematical abstraction.

-While this kind of parametrization is simple and useful, due to the sheer number of charges in bulk matter, you can't see the forest for the trees.
+While this kind of parametrization is simple and useful, due to the sheer number of charges in the bulk matter, you can't see the forest for the trees.
 Therefore, applied physics often uses a different representation of matter, which we shall now discuss.

 First, we identify two types of charges - bound and free.
 As the name implies, *free* charges are able to effortlessly move around the material, or even outside it, the typical example being the conduction current in a copper wire.
 The *bound* [current](https://en.wikipedia.org/wiki/Current_density#Polarization_and_magnetization_currents) and [charge densities](https://en.wikipedia.org/wiki/Charge_density#Bound_charge), \\(\bm{J\_b}\\) and \\(\rho\_b\\), are more difficult to reason about.
 They can be characterized in terms of [polarization of matter](https://en.wikipedia.org/wiki/Maxwell%27s_equations#Auxiliary_fields,_polarization_and_magnetization):